KercX/Python-For-Phone/CONTRIBUTING.md

 # Contributing to Python for Phone

-First off, thank you for considering contributing!
+First off, thank you for considering

-## Code of Conduct
-By participating in this project, you agree to maintain a professional and respectful environment.

 ## How Can I Contribute?
 - **Reporting Bugs:** Create an Issue with a detailed description.